-Honeywell maintains strong engagement with our major trade associations, including the American Fuel and Petrochemical Manufacturers, the National Association of Manufacturers, and the National Electrical Manufacturers Association.
-As advocates for sustainability, Honeywell is committed to ensuring our engagement with these associations encompasses our guiding principles and goals regarding climate.
+Honeywell maintains strong engagement with our major trade associations, including the American Fuel and Petrochemical Manufacturers and the National Electrical Manufacturers Association.
+As advocates for sustainability.
+Honeywell is committed to ensuring our engagement with these associations encompasses our guiding principles and goals regarding climate.
 If material stance differences are identified between Honeywell and our associations, we will continue to assess the breadth of the difference, engage internally with the association to drive alignment, and ultimately incorporate this difference into our review of utility of ongoing membership in the given association.

-Starting in 2023, Honeywell will also begin sending a letter to all of the trade associations to which it pays annual membership dues of \$50,000 or higher describing Honeywell's key policy priorities and encouraging the trade associations to (1) lobby for legislation and public policies that align with the Paris Agreement goals of limiting temperature rise to well below 2oC and (2) publish an annual report of the association's own climate related lobbying positions and policies.
+Starting in 2023, Honeywell began sending a letter to all of the trade associations in the US to which it pays annual membership dues of \$50,000 or higher describing Honeywell's key policy priorities and encouraging the trade associations to (1) lobby for legislation and public policies that will help limit the temperature rise to below 2°C, and (2) publish an annual report of the association's own climate related lobbying positions and policies.

-FUTURE RELATIONSHIP WITH AFPM, NAM, AND NEMA
+FUTURE RELATIONSHIP WITH AFPM AND NEMA